sagemathinc/cocalc/src/dev/docker/README.md

 Refresh your browser, and then you should see an "Admin edit..." button in any project's settings.

-## Issues

-  - gp doesn't work at all, due to the Ubuntu ppa being broken

 ## Build

 Build the image